MartinSitta/dvgSLAM/README.md

 Known issues
 ------------

-Setting the max\_chunks too high in my case 2\^15 and higher causes ros2 to kill the program.
-I havent yet found a solution for this.
-All I know about this is that this doesnt happen when running the mapping model outside of ros2.
+Setting the max\_chunks too high and higher causes ros2 to kill the program.
+I havent yet found a solution for this. so keep the hash table size at something reasonable (recommend is a 100-200 MB hashtable 2^24
 To avoid this issue I recommend keeping the max\_chunks parameter at a lower amount.
 Alternatively you can start 2\^32 and work your way down until it stops crashing.